Gambling and gaming machines

 The licence holder will need to notify the council of the intention to provide these machines and pay the one off £50 fee.

-You will need a licensed premises gaming machine permit if you intend to use more than two gaming machines.
-There is no limit on the number of gaming machines that an alcohol licensed premise may apply for, but the council can restrict the number of gaming machines on individual premises.
+You will need a gaming machine permit if you intend to use more than two gaming machines.
+There is no limit on the number of gaming machines that a licensed premises may apply for, but the council can restrict the number of gaming machines on individual premises.

 Members only clubs may apply for a club machine permit to provide a maximum of three machines in categories B3A, B4, C and D (only one B3A allowed on each premise).